CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 4) Adjust table
 5) examples use VM
-6) Need to indicated container? can they import the all container? is there a progress bar? how fast is it? do they always have to use a client? is CSC password and accoun only?
+6) Need to indicated container? can they import the all container? is there a progress bar? how fast is it? do they always have to use a client?
+Does the dowloader yous CSC account only?
+Where do they find the info if they do not remeber it?

 8) Check homepage (what did we add there)?